tinymce/tinymce-docs/cloud-deployment-guide/cloud-troubleshooting.md

 ### Cause

-This notification is shown when either:

-- The API key provided cannot be found on the {{site.cloudname}} server.
+This notification is shown when the API key provided cannot be found on the {{site.cloudname}} server.
-- The provided `apiKey` has the wrong structure.

 The `apiKey` must be: